-At this stage, his therapist talked with him about uncertainty.
-She explained that anticipation of a “what-if” scenario is a result of the amygdala releasing epinephrine, causing a fight, flight or freeze response.
+At this stage, his therapist explained that anticipation of a “what-if” scenario results from the brain’s fear centre releasing adrenalin, causing a fight, flight or freeze response.
 Or, in other words, a defence reaction.
-The amygdala doesn’t know if the situation is real or intrusive.
+The fear centre is called the amygdala, mentioned earlier.
+It doesn’t know if a situation is real or imaginary.
 So it will raise the alarm either way.

 So what can Sam do?

 Sam can train himself to avoid avoidance.
 So, let’s suppose he agrees to go to the pub with friends.
 Next, he would focus on nothing negative happening.
 While doing so, he would utilise response prevention.
 That means avoiding avoidance.
-In other words, he would stay at the gathering, have a drink, and be around gentle-looking people, maybe at a distance to start with.
-In doing so, he would sit with the uncomfortableness of doubt about the earlier false-memory event.
-After repeating this new action several times, his amygdala will learn that the earlier triggering event does not correlate with aggression and harm.
+In other words, he would stay at the gathering, drink, and be around people, maybe at a distance to start with.
+But, in doing so, he would sit with the uncomfortableness of doubt about the earlier false-memory event.
+After repeating this new action several times, his amygdala will learn that the earlier triggering event has no connection to aggression and harm.

-Consequently, it creates a positive association.** As a result, it will form new memories and stop Sam’s defence reactions, including checking.
-On that account, his anxiety will increase less the more he does response prevention.
+Consequently, it creates a positive association.
+So then, it will form new memories and Sam’s earlier negative association will fade and his anxiety will increase less the more he does response prevention.

 Another thing to consider is that Sam’s fear is irrelevant to the here and now.
 For example, the inferences mentioned earlier build up in the imagination and create an imaginative story.
 So when he removes the assumptions, Sam sees the devoid obsession and realises he does not need to do rituals, which helps with response prevention in ERP.
 By applying these principles, he sees himself as someone who can go out, enjoy a drink and not worry about turning violent, hence, the positive association.